-On UNIX Workstations, DADiSP allows programs to communicate via a named pipe.
-A UNIX named pipe is a shared file that two or more programs can read and write.
-Create a pipe with the UNIX mknod command.
-In addition to being sharable, UNIX pipes allow two programs to communicate via system memory directly, bypassing the disk drive, increasing overall processing speed and limiting overhead.
+On UNIX/LINUX machines, DADiSP allows programs to communicate via a named pipe.
+A LINUX named pipe is a shared file that two or more programs can read and write.
+Create a pipe with the LINUX mknod command.
+In addition to being sharable, LINUX pipes allow two programs to communicate via system memory directly, bypassing the disk drive, increasing overall processing speed and limiting overhead.

 mknod dsppipe p